benedictaquino/football-guys/README.md

 ## Topological Data Analysis

 The idea here is to map the data to a low-dimensional representation.
-Since I am looking at Fantasy Football data, I believed that the fantasy points of each player was a good low-dimensional projection.
+Since I am looking at Fantasy Football data, I believe that the fantasy points of each
+player was a good low-dimensional projection.
 It is easy to interpret as a metric for a players performance, especially when looking at individual positions.